-Winter brings plenty of fun opportunities, like the holiday season.
-But not everyone finds the cold months enjoyable.
+Winter brings plenty of fun opportunities, but not everyone finds the cold months enjoyable.
 In fact, for some people, the fall and winter bring on a specific type of mood condition called seasonal affective disorder (SAD).

-About 5% of U.S. adults experience this disorder each year.
-It typically starts in the fall.
-Then, it continues to affect people throughout winter.
-SAD only begins to subside when the days begin to lengthen in spring.
+About 5 percent of U.S. adults experience this disorder each year.
+SAD begins to subside when the days begin to lengthen in spring.

 Signs of seasonal affective disorder